rwx-yxu/lab/boost/bash/12/README.md

 * `watch ./8ball` will just run the program repeatedly instead of using a while loop.
 The default is 2 seconds.
 The -n argument will change the seconds
+* Alternative terms for associative arrays:
+  * dictionaries
+  * maps
+  * hash maps
+  * hash tables
+  * hashes
+  * key/value pair
+* Why would looking up a key/value pair not be safe for concurrency (in go)?
+  * The algorithm that is used doesn't promise to keep track how often you are going to read that value.
+In other words `memoization`.
+* Associative arrays in bash are not compound.
+  * You cannot have an element be another array in bash.
+Other languages will allow for this.